aleshaleksey/fansys23/abilities.md

 #### Flash Step

 **Description**: As a "secondary action" move up to your base speed per SP dice expended.
 This movement does not provoke attacks of opportunity.
-While moving like this your jump distance is increased by 10ft per SP dice spent.
+While moving like this your jump distance is increased by 10ft per SP dice spent and you are not affected by difficult terrain.

 **Special**:
 - This ability must be taken separately for each movement modality.